AnaLanda/jv-online-store/README.md

 A prototype of an online store with basic functionality for users and admins written in Java.

 ## Project Structure
 The project has an N-tier structure and consists of the database layer, the DAO layer for interaction with the database, the service layer which contains the business logic, and the presentation layer.
+The DAO layer is built with the JDBC API.

-Servlets are used to receive and respond to client requests; filters control access to the store's functionality; and the presentation layer is implemented with JSP and Bootstrap.
+Servlets are used to receive and respond to client requests.

-The DAO layer includes two implementations - one for the JDBC, which is used for interaction with the database; and one where data is stored locally in Lists.
+Filters control access to the store's functionality.
+The presentation layer is implemented with JSP and Bootstrap.
 This project also includes custom-made annotations and an injector, which utilizes Reflection API.

 Store clients can perform the following actions: